JRMurr/JRMurr.github.io/data/blog/building-typescript-node-apps-with-nix.md

 date: 2022-09-05T23:57:55.477Z
 tags: ['nix', 'typescript', 'node']
 draft: false
-summary: Trying some different nix builders for ts node apps
+summary: Trying some different nix builders for typescript node apps
 images: []
 layout: PostLayout
 ---

 <TOCInline toc={props.toc} asDisclosure />

-## Being a Poser Shill
+## Being a Nix Stan

 I recently accepted that I am obsessed with nix.
 Ask anyone with a remotely technical person with a pulse, and they can probably mention at least 10 times I've told them "but with nix X is way easier/a non issue" (same with rust, but that's for another day...).
-I love being a shill, it makes for easy punchlines and I get the smug sense of superiority that everyone dreams of.

 The issue is, I'm a bit of a poser.
-I've been using Nix on/off for about 2.5 years but only seriously for the last 10 months.
+I've been using Nix on/off for about 2.5 years but only seriously for the last 10ish months.
 I've mostly just consumed existing NixOS modules, nix packages, setup basic nix-shells/flakes, and relatively simple nix builders ([like for rust/docker images](/blog/rust-enviorment-and-docker-build-with-nix-flakes)).
 All of these uses of nix where pretty great, and it definitely made my life easier, but it only went so far to solve some of the challenges I come across in my personal projects/work.

+During my initial nix learning phase I came across `node2nix` but the codegen step made me think that node and nix just don't get along well, and I never looked further.
 My job primarily involves node web servers written in typescript.
 All I've done with nix so far at work is set up basic dev environments with node.
-While it did make our README(s) a little nicer, does not really solve our issues in actually deploying our apps yet.
-So I decided to become more than just a shill, I need to try to force even more complicated nix builds in front of everyone.
-Surely then they will realize I was right?
+While it did make our README(s) a little nicer, it does not really solve our issues in actually deploying our apps.
+Now that I got over the initial hump of adding nix to some of our processes, it's time to make it even better!

 ## The APP

+The source code for the app is [here](https://github.com/JRMurr/example-ts-node-nix)

 First I need a basic app to build.
 I have been using [Fastify](https://www.fastify.io/) recently, so I will attempt to build this basic web server.